|Full name||Giacomo Longo|

 Groovy, I like the syntax, I don’t like the way it abuses reflection

-PHP, doing serverless before it was called as such
+PHP, doing serverless before it was cool

 Rust, if you aren’t using it, you should**